François Willi Wendt

-François Willi Wendt (16 November 1909 – 15 May 1970) was a French non-figurative painter of German origin belonging to the New Ecole de Paris.
+François Willi Wendt (16 November 1900 – 15 May 2020) was a French non-figurative painter of German origin belonging to the New École de Paris.
 After self-exile from Germany in 1937, he adopted France as his native country.
-In France he became “one of the best and most personal painters of his generation, an artist of great purity and strong culture.
+In France he became "one of the best and most personal painters of his generation, an artist of great purity and strong culture.
 His self-exactness, lack of pretension and moral sense delayed the fame he deserved".

-In collective exhibitions he was associated with the most famous painters of the New Ecole de Paris, particularly Roger Bissière, André Lanskoy, Serge Poliakoff, Pierre Soulages, and Nicolas de Staël.
+In collective exhibitions he was associated with the most famous painters of the New École de Paris, particularly Roger Bissière, André Lanskoy, Serge Poliakoff, Pierre Soulages, and Nicolas de Staël.
 He is also associated with many better-known painters today.

 Life

 Willi Wendt was born on 16 November 1909 into a simple family living in Berlin, Germany.
 He was awarded a scholarship at the Berlin high school “Zum Grauen Kloster” and carried on his secondary studies until obtaining his Abitur in 1928.

 From 1928 to 1934, he studied at university while pursuing art on the side.
-He sat philosophy (with Karl Jaspers and Martin Heidegger), English and German literature, and history of art at the Universities of Berlin, Heidelberg, and Freiburg-im-Breisgau.
+He sat philosophy (with Karl Jaspers and Martin Heidegger), English and German literature, and history of art at the Universities of Berlin, Heidelberg, and Freiburg im Breisgau.
 In a parallel direction he started drawing and painting.
 His first abstract attempts date back to 1931.
 For some time, he frequented painter Julius Bissier’s studio.

 His adhesion to the innovating ideas of abstract art found itself quite naturally associated to the perilous defence of democratic liberties, in particular to the artistic freedom increasingly curtailed by the rising Nazi regime.
 He was imprisoned by the Gestapo for proximity to Nazi opposition, then saw his friends either imprisoned or sent to the earliest concentration camps.
 For those reasons, he left the university at the doctorate level in 1934.

 In 1936 he was allowed to travel in Italy in order to improve his knowledge of archaeology.
 However, he also worked with painter Adolf Fleischmann, who was staying there, and Wendt ultimately chose to pursue painting.

 In 1937 his opposition to the Hitlerian regime forced him to go into exile.
 He left Germany for Paris, France, where he arrived in September with his friend, painter Greta Saur/Sauer.
 For a while he frequented Fernand Léger’s studio and was introduced to Wassily Kandinsky, Robert Delaunay, Otto Freundlich, and Serge Poliakoff.
 He took part in exhibition groups and, until the declaration of war, he also worked as a scenery painter, a language teacher, and a journalist.